Harsh-Dogney/Enfund_Assignment/readme.md

 Welcome to the **Enfund Assignment** repository!
 This project is a full-stack web application built with **Django** that features:

 - 🔐 Google OAuth 2.0 Authentication
 - 📂 Google Drive Integration (Picker API + Drive API)
 - 💬 Real-time WebSocket Chat
 - 🧑‍🤝‍🧑 One-to-One Private Messaging

 ---

-## 🧠 Overview

-This application is designed to showcase integration with **Google APIs** for file management and implement real-time communication using **WebSockets**.
-It demonstrates practical use of third-party APIs, authentication mechanisms, and interactive frontend/backend sync using Django Channels.

----